UCL-ARC/julia-hpc-2024/index.md

 ## Registration

-Register via the button at the bottom of this page.
+[Register](https://buytickets.at/uclarc/1086021) via the button at the bottom of this page.
 There is no registration fee.

 ### Travel support

-We have limited availablity to **fund travel** of students or early-career researchers who would not be otherwise able to attend the workshop.
-We can provide refund for travel, accommodation in London and subsistence for attendees from outside of London.
+We have limited availablity to **fund travel** of people who would not otherwise be able to attend the workshop.
+We can provide refund for travel, accommodation and subsistence for attendees from outside of London.
 In any case refund is limited to **£1,000 per person** and will have to follow UCL Expenses policy, get in touch with the organisers for more details.
+The outcome of this application will be notified by the end of December 2023.

 ## Contact